 Let’s summarize the suitability of hedging strategies:

-Income strategies involve an investor selling an option against a stock position.
-There are two primary income strategies:
+Income strategies involve selling an option against a stock position.
+Two primary income strategies are:

 Long 100 ABC shares at $75 Short 1 ABC 80 call at $4